open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

 it makes the query spans have a parent, and it looks good on the trace graph), then queries the current timestamp from the MySQL database.

-After this method, the `client` application finished and exited.
-And, these are all the most important lines of code for understanding the example.
+After this method, the `client` application finishes and exits.
+They are the most important lines of code for understanding the example.

 ## Use the example as a playground

-After understanding the example, we can use it as a playground, making it a bit complicated to see how it will be used in a real-world-like case.
+After understanding the example, we can use it as a playground, making it a bit complicated to see how it will be used in a real-world scenario.

 Use the following codes to replace the `runSQLQuery` method in the example.